Scytl/freddie/README.md

 2.  config's root property
 3.  current directory

-so, if both, a config file is defined and a CLI param is passed, the CLI param gets priority over the config defined root
+So, if a config file is defined and a CLI param is passed, the CLI param gets priority over the config defined root

 ### proxy